 Our Lovely Apples

-Here at Champlain Orchards, we grow over 104 varieties of apples.
-Some of them are grown specifically for our hard cider, while others are chosen for their consistency in our pies.
+Here at Champlain Orchards, we grow 110 varieties of apples (and counting!).
+Some of them are grown specifically for our hard cider, while others are chosen for their perfection in our pies.
 Each one has a different story, with its own quirks and flavors.
-Explore below, and find a recipe here.

 Introduced: 1978, Nova Scotia